dart-lang/site-www/src/_articles/archive/zones.md

 ## Handling uncaught errors

-One of the most used features of zones is their ability to catch and handle uncaught errors.
+Zones are able to catch and handle uncaught errors.

 _Uncaught errors_ often occur because of code using `throw` to raise an exception without an accompanying `catch`